Stacktact/stacktact.github.io/_dynamic_terrain_objects/welcome.md

 Check out the [Quick-Start Guide](/interactive/dynamic_terrain_objects/quick_start_guide.html) to get going.

-## Deformer

-Quick overview of the Deformer class public API.
+## Library Overview: Deformer class

+This is a quick overview of the Deformer class which is the main point of interaction with the library.
+Drop the Deformer script on your GameObject and it is now a dynamic terrain object.
 All "Now" functions are to conveniently set terrain changes and commit them to the terrain in one step.
-For compound deformations use the non "Now" versions and then call "SetHeights" and/or "SetAlphas" once finished.
+For compound deformations (for example: Add and Smooth in one frame) use the non-"Now" versions of each function and then call "SetHeights" and/or "SetAlphas" once finished.
+Please see the [Deformer's detailed class documentation](/interactive/dynamic_terrain_objects/deformer) for more in depth information.

+### Attributes

+* terrainAreaPadding
+* terrainTextureIndex
+* terrainTextureOpacity
+* alphaPadding
+* AlphaFitType
+* HeightFitType
+* keepTerrainAreaUpdated

+### Public Functions

 * AddNow()
 * Add()